 The SCAP planned places data consists of local authority firm plans to change the number of mainstream places in PAs over the next three academic years.
-Local authority planned places were previously collected in the Capital Spend Data collection, and included for any future academic year only firm plans on projects to
+Removals are also collected, however removed places have not been included in the calculations of need as further testing of this data is required.
+Planned additional places includes both permanent additions and temporary bulge classes (used to accommodate large cohorts)1.